yathit/feature-matrix/README.md

 One thing we concern here is cost.
 Unlike traditional backend server, which supply necessary HTML content, client side rendering using REST service is not efficient.
 Note that one REST GET request represent one result.
-In general, we will expect several thousands of result in the bucket.
 It is very important to query only necessary data just enough to display the first view.

 We use client side database to cache the data.
 Whenever a data is cached, it must be validated before used.
 In REST service, read request cache validation is made by